SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 • A toggle switch was later added to the panel to direct power to the steaming or deck light.

-• While not part of the panel, an external LED spotlight illuminates the front of the panel for night operation.
+• An external LED spotlight illuminates the front of the panel nicely for night operation.
 It is connected to permanent power to service the wiring with the main power switched off.
-I will still need a head light for mobility though.
+I will still need a head light to move around.

 Q - Ever wonder why the new panel is green?